Sabar people: History

 leading to a national media furore.
 Subsequently, Durbar Mahila Samanway Committee (DMSC) started a school in the area, funded partially by sex workers from Kolkata.

 In June 2008, the Sabar suffered severe flooding in many of their West Bengal villages, and then received large amounts of aid from Catholic missionaries.

 Hundreds of Sabars migrated to present-day Bangladesh during the colonial period to work as tea garden labourers.
 Today, there are around 2000 of them residing in the northeastern district of Moulvibazar, in areas such as Nandarani, Harinchhara and Rajghat.

 In Gplot which is in Sundarbans, under Patharpratima block which is in South 24 parganas it has been observed that there is presence of Sabars, who have migrated from Midnapore district of West Bengal.
 Currently there are 2500-3000 people of Sabar community residing there.

+Language

+Most of the Sabars in West Bengal speak Bengali as their first language and some speak Munda and Lodhi languages.